Person responsible, Aly Greenway

 Aly Greenway Workplace Training is an equal opportunity business taking into account the diversity within our customers and learners.

-We believe that everyone should be treated equally, regardless of their religion, beliefs, age, gender, race, disability or sexual orientation.
+We believe that everyone should be treated equally, regardless of their religion, beliefs, age, gender, gender reassignment, race, disability or sexual orientation.

 Commitment to Equality & Diversity